 Birds can strip all of the cherries off a few backyard trees in very little time.
 Covering trees with netting before the fruit starts to ripen is the most effective way to stop bird damage.
 You can also try planting a mulberry tree nearby that fruits at the same time as your cherries to lure birds away from the harvest.
-See the Animal Pests entry for more ways to discourage feathered scavengers from stealing your cherries.

 Shothole borers can attack cherries and other fruit trees.
-They makde small holes in the bark of twigs and trunk.
+They make small holes in the bark of twigs and trunk.
 The holes are often covered with gum.
 The larvae are pinkish white and about 1/8 inch long.
 Prevent the tiny black adults from laying eggs by painting trunk and large branches in spring, summer, and fall with white latex paint diluted 1:1 with water.
 These pests most often attack wounded or diseased trees, so their appearance may be a sign that your trees are in trouble and you need to consider removing them.